What is laparoscopy?

 When is laparoscopy used?

-You may need to have a laparoscopy to investigate symptoms such as abdominal or pelvic pain or swelling, or if an x-ray or other test has identified a problem in your abdomen or pelvis.
+You may need to have a laparoscopy to investigate symptoms such as pelvic or abdominal pain, or if an ultrasound or other imaging procedure has identified a problem in your abdomen or pelvis.
 Laparoscopy is also sometimes used to help surgeons see what they are doing during open surgery.

 Dr. Garofalo uses laparoscopy for diagnosing or treating the following conditions: